 Matthias Heskamp (Architect) is a force to be reckoned with.
 He studied under Pritzker prize-winning architect Álvaro Siza for 10 years in Porto and has led projects for David Chipperfield Architects in Berlin.
-As the head of the association, he dedicates himself full-time to paper planes e.V.
+As one of the board members, he dedicates himself full-time to paper planes e.V.
 Heskamp is a conceptual mastermind, coordinator and spokesperson all rolled into one.

 Max Hoor (Human Geographer) is a research assistant in integrated transport planning at the Technical University of Berlin.
 He is also completing a PhD in urban cycling cultures and their political influence.
 He takes care of the social science questions associated with the Radbahn, actively seeks new partners for the project and co-ordinates fundraising.

 Kristin Karig (Architect) worked as an urban planner and architect in her home town of Puebla in Mexico.
 In 2012 she was snapped up by an internationally renowned architecture firm in Berlin.
 Her practical experience in the activation of city spaces and her research expertise make her a valued member of paper planes e.V.

 Nicolas Kasang (Urban Planner) is from the USA and after he finished his studies in Frankfurt am Main began working for the local environmental agency and later for BuroHappold Engineering in Berlin.
 Now he’s back in Frankfurt, where he dedicates his time to supporting improved collaboration for international aid projects and paper planes e.V.